BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_2_Knowing_Your_Bitcoin_Setup.md

 ```
 The setup guides in [Chapter Two: Creating a Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md) laid out a standardized config file. [§3.1: Verifying Your Bitcoin Setup](03_1_Verifying_Your_Bitcoin_Setup.md) suggested how to change it to support more advanced setups.
 If you're interested in learning even more about the config file, you may wish to consult [Jameson Lopp's Bitcoin Core Config Generator](https://jlopp.github.io/bitcoin-core-config-generator/).

-Moving back to your ~/.bitcoin directory, you'll find that the signet directory contains all of the guts:
+Moving back to your ~/.bitcoin directory, you'll find that the `signet` directory contains all of the guts:
 ```
 $ ls ~/.bitcoin/signet
-banlist.json  chainstate         onion_v3_private_key  wallets
-bitcoind.pid  debug.log          peers.dat
+banlist.json  blocks      debug.log             peers.dat      wallets
-blocks        fee_estimates.dat  settings.json
+bitcoind.pid  chainstate  onion_v3_private_key  settings.json
 ```
-You shouldn't mess with most of these files and directories — particularly not the `blocks` and `chainstate` directories, which contain all of the blockchain data, and the information in your `wallets` directory, which contains your personal wallet.
+You shouldn't mess with most of these files and directories — particularly not the `blocks` and `chainstate` directories, which contain all of the blockchain data, and the information in your `wallets` directory, which will contain your personal wallet (when we set it up).
 However, do take careful note of the `debug.log` file, which you should refer to if you ever have problems with your setup.

 > :link: **SIGNET vs MAINNET:** If you're using mainnet, then _everything_ will instead be placed in the main `~/.bitcoin` directory.
-These various setups _do_ elegantly stack, so if you are using mainnet, signet, testnet, and regtest, you'll find that `~/.bitcoin` contains your config file and your mainnet data, the `~/.bitcoin/signet` directory contains your signet data, the `~/.bitcoin/testnet3` directory contains your testnet data, and the `~/.bitcoin/regtest` directory contains your regtest data.
+These various setups _do_ elegantly stack, so if you are using mainnet, signet, testnet, and regtest, you'll find that `~/.bitcoin` contains your config file and your mainnet data, the `~/.bitcoin/signet` directory contains your signet data, the `~/.bitcoin/testnet3` or `~/.bitcoin/testnet4` directory contains your testnet data, and the `~/.bitcoin/regtest` directory contains your regtest data.

 ## Know Your Bitcoin-cli Commands